pomerium/pomerium/docs/configuration/readme.md

 :::

-### Certificate Folder
+### Autocert Foler

-- Environmental Variable: either `CERT_FOLDER`
+- Environmental Variable: either `AUTOCERT_FOLDER`
-- Config File Key: `cert_folder`
+- Config File Key: `autocert_folder`
 - Type: `string` pointing to the path of the folder
 - Required if using Autocert setting
+- Default: [$XDG_DATA_HOME](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) or `$HOME/.local/share/pomerium`

-Certificate Folder is path in which to store x509 public and private certificates.
+Autocert folder is path in which autocert will store x509 certificate data.

+### Autocert Use Staging

+- Environmental Variable: `AUTOCERT_USE_STAGING`
+- Config File Key: `autocert_use_staging`
+- Type: `bool`
+- Optional

+Let's Encrypt has strict [usage limits](https://letsencrypt.org/docs/rate-limits/).
+Enabling this setting allows you to use Let's Encrypt's [staging environment](https://letsencrypt.org/docs/staging-environment/) which has much more lax usage limits.

 ### Certificates